-Meanwhile, people sometimes ask me: ‘when do you write?
-And what are you working on now?’
+People sometimes ask me: ‘when do you write?
+What are you working on now?’

 Project four is running this web-site.
-Setting it up was a steep learning curve – I was much helped by the wonderful Stephanie.
-It’s easy to spend a long evening tidying up links, making sure the pictures look OK, updating posts, and so on – even before you start writing anything.
+It’s easy to spend an evening tidying up links, updating posts, and so on – even before you start writing anything.
 The biggest danger is obsessing over how many hits you’re getting – I try not to look more than once every ten seconds, but it’s tough.

 Project five is my back catalogue of novels and short stories.
-In addition to Biotime and Istanbul Rising I have written five other novels over the past couple of decades.
-They include:
+In addition to Blood Summit and The Boyfriend I have written six other novels:

-– a comedy I was planning to publish last year, but have now shelved for the time being.
+– a comedy I was planning to publish in 2015, but have put in the drawer for the time being.
 A somewhat known Hollywood producer friend of mine is talking about making a movie of the book – watch this space;

-– Blood Summit, a thriller set around a terrorist attack on a G8 Summit (remember them?) in Berlin, and The Skip Outside the Lenin Museum, a thriller set in 1990s Moscow, are both prequels to A Killing in Sevastopol, featuring some of the same characters;
+– The Skip Outside the Lenin Museum, a thriller set in 1990s Moscow, is a prequel to A Killing in Sevastopol.
+Yes, it is in the drawer;

 – Holiday Period is a prequel to Biotime, set a few hundred years earlier in London.
 Currently in the drawer;

 So that’s it.
 It’s demanding.
 It’s a joy.
 It’s writing.